tock/tock/doc/reference/trd-syscalls.md

 | Address                | r2       |
 | Size                   | r3       |

-The return values for Allow system calls are `Failure with 2 u32` and `Success with 2 u32`.
+The return values for Read-Write Allow system calls are `Failure with 2 u32` and `Success with 2 u32`.
 In both cases, `Argument 0` contains an address and `Argument 1` contains a length.
 In the case of failure, the address and length are those that were passed in the call.
 In the case of success, the address and length are those that were passed in the previous call.
-On the first successful invocation of a particular Allow system call, the kernel returns address 0 and size 0.
+On the first successful invocation of a particular Read-Write Allow system call, the kernel returns address 0 and size 0.

 The buffer identifier specifies which buffer this is.
 A driver may support multiple allowed buffers.
-For example, the console driver has a read buffer (buffer identifier 2) and a write buffer (buffer identifier 1).

 The Tock kernel MUST check that the passed buffer is contained within the application's address space.
-Specifically, every byte of the passed buffer must be readable and writeable by the process.
+Every byte of the passed buffer must be readable and writeable by the process.
 Zero-length buffers may therefore have abitrary addresses.

-Because a process relinquishes access to a buffer when it makes an Allow call with it, the buffer passed on the subsequent Allow call cannot overlap with the first passed buffer.
+Because a process relinquishes access to a buffer when it makes a Read-Write Allow call with it, the buffer passed on the subsequent Read-Write Allow call cannot overlap with the first passed buffer.
 This is because the application does not have access to that memory.
-If an application needs to extend a buffer, it must first call Allow to reclaim the buffer, then call Allow again to re-allow it with a different size.
+If an application needs to extend a buffer, it must first call Read-Write Allow to reclaim the buffer, then call Read-Write Allow again to re-allow it with a different size.

 4.5 Read-Only Allow (Class ID: 4)
 ---------------------------------

-The Read-Only Allow class is identical to the Allow class with one exception: the buffer it passes to the kernel is read-only: the kernel cannot write to it.
-It semantics and calling conventions are otherwise identical to Allow.
+The Read-Only Allow class is identical to the Read-Write Allow class with one exception: the buffer it passes to the kernel is read-only.
+The kernel cannot write to it.
+It semantics and calling conventions are otherwise identical to Read-Write Allow.

 The Read-Only Allow class exists so that userspace can pass references to constant data to the kernel.
 Often, constant data is stored in flash rather than RAM.
 Constant data